crilab/From-Docker-to-Kubernetes/plan.md

 Introduce the reader to network policies.

-Provide an example where you set up nginx (Docker Hub) with a ClusterIP.
-Apply a minimalistic filter that only allows HTTP.
-Then create an ubuntu pod (Docker Hub) to verify the connection.
-Then change the port to see the connection is declined.
+Provide an example where you set up mysql (Docker Hub) with a ClusterIP.
+Apply a minimalistic filter that only allows standard port from instances with a specific label.

 You must decide how to structure this chapter.